Cannes Kick Off! Cate Blanchett Rewears Her Famous Golden Globes Dress, Plus More Can't-Miss Style Moments

 Moore attended the screening of Everybody Knows (Todos Lo Saben) during the opening night gala in a striking bright red column gown with matching red cape featuring red feathers underneath.
 She accessorized her show-stopping number with Chopard earrings and ring.

 Cruz walked the carpet at the Everybody Knows premiere with husband Javier Bardem in a black curve-hugging gown with structured bodice and a long, full skirt that was accentuated with sheer ruffled appliqués throughout.
-She accessorized with drop earrings from the new fine jewelry she created in collaboration with Swarovski, which features sustainable Swarovski Created Diamonds, Swarovski Genuine Topaz, created gemstones and 18-karat Fairtrade Gold.
+She accessorized with drop earrings from the new fine jewelry she created in collaboration with Atelier Swarovski, which features sustainable Swarovski Created Diamonds, Swarovski Genuine Topaz, created gemstones and 18-karat Fairtrade Gold.

 And finally, it wouldn’t be Cannes without a few memorable model moments and Romee Strijd and Georgia May Jagger stepped in at the Everybody Knows screening in slinky, sexy gowns.
-Strijd wore a metallic plunging gown with side cutouts and a full pleated skirt, while Jagger went with a sleek and classic black halter gown with low neckline and high-cut slit.
+Strijd wore a metallic plunging gown with side cutouts and a full pleated skirt, while Jagger went with a sleek and classic black halter gown with low neckline and high-cut slit, plus Chopard jewels.

 The festival runs through May 19, so stay tuned right here for more fashion updates.